Area Response Planning Initiative

 After the methodology was tested, detailed risk results were generated for the 4 ARP pilot areas.

-The risk assessment methodology and the four risk assessment reports are now available.
+The four risk assessment reports are now available.

 Please contact TC.OPPRegResponsePlanning-PPOPlanreginterventions.TC@tc.gc.ca to get a copy of any of these reports.